Home » Old Fashioned Desserts » Fried Blueberry Hand Pies

 Instructions

-• Make Filling, if desired: (Note: I almost always use canned pie filling.)
+• Make Filling, if desired.
+(Note: I almost always use canned pie filling.)
 In a medium bowl, combine the blueberries, sugar, cornstarch, lemon zest, and lemon juice.
 Gently toss the ingredients together until the blueberries are coated evenly.
-Set aside.
+Set aside to marinate while the dough chills.

-• Assemble the Hand Pies: Place a tablespoon of the blueberry filling in the center of each dough circle, leaving a small border around the edges.
-Fold the dough over the filling to create a half-moon shape.
-Use a fork to crimp the edges of the hand pies closed.
+• Assemble the Hand Pies.
+Place about 1 tablespoon of the blueberry filling in the center of each dough circle.
+Be careful not to overfill.
+Fold the dough over the filling to form a half-moon shape.
+Press the edges together gently and seal by crimping with a fork.

-• Fry: In a deep, heavy-bottomed pot, heat vegetable oil to 350°F (175°C).
-The oil should be at least 2 inches deep.
-Carefully add a few hand pies to the hot oil and fry until golden brown, approximately 3-4 minutes per side.
-Using a slotted spoon or tongs, transfer the fried hand pies to a paper towel-lined plate to drain excess oil.
-Repeat the frying process with the remaining hand pies.
+• Fry.
+In a deep skillet or heavy-bottomed pot, heat the oil to 350°F (175°C).
+Use a thermometer to check the temperature for safety and accuracy.
+Fry the hand pies in batches, careful not to overcrowd the pan, until golden brown and crispy, about 3-4 minutes per side.
+Use a slotted spoon or tongs to transfer the pies to a paper towel-lined plate to drain.

 Notes

 If you’d like to make your own canned blueberry pie filling, use my recipe!
-Can in pints to have just enough to make these and few tablespoons left for topping your ice cream. 😊
+You can put it in pints to have just enough to make these and a few tablespoons left to topping your ice cream. 😊

 Calories: 387kcal | Carbohydrates: 58g | Protein: 4g | Fat: 16g | Saturated Fat: 8g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 5g | Trans Fat: 0.5g | Cholesterol: 31mg | Sodium: 153mg | Potassium: 80mg | Fiber: 2g | Sugar: 30g | Vitamin A: 365IU | Vitamin C: 1mg | Calcium: 20mg | Iron: 2mg